AI4Finance-Foundation/FinRL-Meta/README.md

-# NeoFinRL: Tens of Market Environments for Financial Reinforcement Learning.
+# NeoFinRL: Tens of Market Environments for Financial Reinforcement Learning

 **N**ear real-market **E**nvironments f**o**r data-driven **Fin**ancial **R**einforcement **L**earning (**NeoFinRL**) is an open-source framework that provides tens of standard market environments for various trading tasks and standard APIs to connect with different financial data sources, trading platforms and DRL algorithms.